2012: My First Year As A Californian

 Aside from the "cat lady" aspect, she is also a pothead.
 Whatever, I don't judge.
 Though I did have aspirations of being a cop at the time, so it was a little awkward.
 I discover later that she, unlike many other potheads, is a high strung raging ball of anxiety who frets over everything, big and small, for hours on end to anyone whom she can hold captive.
 Most of the time, since I was still looking for work, that someone was me.
 I was too polite and too grateful for the living opportunity she gave me to ever tell her to just calm the hell down.

 Back to the girl, we met on January 2nd and spent the day together.
-We hadn't spoke on the phone so I was surprised to discover she had a demeanor about her that was not what I was expecting.
+We hadn't yet spoken on the phone, so I was surprised to discover she had a demeanor about her that was not what I was expecting.
 Over the course of the day, she often would speak in a very hostile and angry tone, like she was pissed at some unnamed person or thing.
 She wasn't horrible by any means, but I was taken aback by it.
-It is worth noting that I was also a big wacky ball of nervousness due to finally meeting her and still adjusting to the big transition so I just let her talk about whatever.
+It is worth noting that I was also a big wacky ball of nervousness due to finally meeting her and still adjusting to the big transition, so I just let her talk about whatever.
 I honestly forget most of the conversation, being a year ago and all.
 Anyway the date came to a close and I haphazardly got a kiss from her, which felt more awkward in retrospect.
 Then again, it was a kiss on the first date, so, yeah... score.

 To cap off the saga of "The Girl From Online," it didn't work out at all.
 In fact, it went hilariously bad.
 Well, maybe not hilariously bad, more like heart-shatteringly bad and it stung for many months.
 She had a powerful influence on me and I'm not sure it's even 100% gone yet, maybe 94.6%.
 I realized she wasn't the girl who I had been texting for months, but an evil clone created by a mad scientist hellbent on crushing my dreams.
 Somewhere, the real girl is still chained to a radiator in the mad scientist's basement.
 I prefer this theory over the truth, because in this scenario, I could go save her and we could fight the mad scientist and his ninja army together.
 Then we'd get to work on those 500 babies.